 Customers are individuals: they have interests outside the narrow scope of what you’re selling, and so do you.
 Don’t limit the reach of your content: use your out-of-work interests to create unique content enhanced by your individuality.

 Your interests can even serve to spice up content that could otherwise have been bland.
-Write about how music festivals improve productivity, how marketing could learn a lesson from footballers or how we can improve our time management skills by watching Forrest Gump.
+Write about how music festivals improve productivity or how we can improve our time management skills by watching Forrest Gump.

 If you work alongside a diverse team with diverse interests, don’t let those interests go to waste by having everyone write in your company’s limited niche.

 As copywriters, we have our formulas for engaging better with our readers: